Lazy22zz/UE5-RPG-Combat-Game/README.md

   Static Storage: exists throughout the execution of an entire program.
 Two ways to make a variable static: 1, define it externally, outside a function; 2, using a keyword `static` when declaring a variable\
   Dynamic Storage:

+- 9, `dynamic_cast` and `weak_ptr`:\
+  ✅ Use std::weak_ptr when managing object lifetime safely without increasing reference counts.
+  ✅ Use dynamic_cast only when you need to safely check and convert polymorphic types at runtime.
 # 1, Set Up Hero Character
 - 1, Base Class Structure \
   GameMode -> character -> characterController ;